MagB/Decodon_2015/README.md

 ###  Current Figures:

 Figure 1.
 Population map
+There are 36 populations in total that have been identified by members of the lab.
+This map, however, only includes the 27 unique sites where plants were sampled in 2015.
+Flowers, pollen, leaf tissue and live plants were collected from 22 sites (20 unique sites) in 2015.
+Seeds were collected from all but one of these populations (Puslinch).
+Seeds were collected from an additional 7 sites for which live plants had been collected in 2014.

 There are two maps for Figure 1.
 The first is a map of all the surveyed populations.
 The second is a map of only the 24 populations that are included in the RNAseq study.
 located:
 /Decodon_2015/figures_w_scripts/Figure1_pop_map/Morph map_oct2017.eps